Hopewell Valley Central High School: Athletics

-After suspending the football program in 1932, the school reinstituted the program after a 70-year hiatus, due to the founding of HIKE Hopewell Involved in Kids Enrichment, a non profit which raised the funds to bring a high School Football team back to HVRSD.
-Hundreds of citizens and students worked multiple fund raising events to raise moneyto fund the first 5 years of the football program.
+After suspending the football program in 1932, the school reinstituted the program after a 70-year hiatus, due to the founding of HIKE Hopewell Involved in Kids Enrichment, a non-profit which raised the funds to bring a high School Football team back to HVRSD.
+Hundreds of citizens and students worked multiple fund raising events to raise money to fund the first 5 years of the football program.
 The first team the freshman team which was made of a combination of freshman and sophomore athletes (due to league regulations) beginning play in 2002.
 The re-established football program's first varsity victory came on October 17, 2005, with a 28–6 win against West Windsor-Plainsboro High School North.
-The Bulldogs had been able to successfully start their first Varsity level season in 2004 although winless the community celebrated the fact that Varsity Football was once again being played at the HVCHS.
+The Bulldogs had been able to successfully start their first Varsity level season in 2004.
+Although winless, the community celebrated the fact that Varsity Football was once again being played at the HVCHS.
 The 2006 season had the Bulldogs going 3–6, and tying for the Colonial Valley Conference Patriot Division title with Ewing High School and West Windsor Plainsboro North.
 The 2007 season was even more successful for the Hopewell Varsity football team, going 5–4, and again tying for the Patriot Division title.
 In 2008, the Bulldogs had another winning season, at 6–4.
 At Homecoming, the crowds number in the thousands.
 In 2013, the HV Bulldogs finished the program's tenth varsity season with a 10–1 record, the best season in the ten years since the re-introduction of football, and defeated Lawrence High School by a score of 31–14 before 7,500 fans at The College of New Jersey to win the program's first Central Jersey Group III state sectional championship.
 It was the first time that two Mercer County teams had reached the finals in the same season and Hopewell Valley became the sixth team from the county to win a football sectional title.

 The field hockey team won the Central Jersey Group II state sectional championship in 1976, 1977, 1981, 1985 and 1988.

 In 1977, the baseball team finished the season with a record of 26–2 after winning the Group II state championship by defeating Lenape Valley Regional High School in the tournament final by a score of 3–2.